mrfrancistan/Francis-Tan/README.md

 ## **ABOUT PRICETON NEWS**

 I'm a price action figure in the currency markets(with trading positions for weeks or more), bringing you price action news in the markets.
-I dream of braiding my daughters' hair and run distances literally.
+I dream of braiding my daughters' hair.
+I run distances literally.
 I'm working towards abandoning urban life soon.
 I can be found tweeting [here](https://twitter.com/mrfrancistan).